leta199/Simulation-Random-Walks/README.md

 ## METHODS AND TECHNIQUES
 **Practice simulation**

-Setting up the number of bets per month (100,000) as n Setting up the probability of success and failure for each bet at 20/38 and 18/38 Defined `totalgain` as a test run of the  amount for 1 simulation run
+Setting up the number of bets per month (100,000) as n.
+Setting up the probability of success and failure for each bet at 20/38 and 18/38.
+Defined `totalgain` as a test run of the  amount for 1 simulation run.

 **Simulation loop**
-- Set seed for reproducibility
+- Set seed for reproducibility.
-- Defining the total number of bets made per month (100,000)
+- Defining the total number of bets made per month (100,000).
-- Creating a random walk by sampling between gains of $-1 and $1 with the given probabilities and number of bets per month
+- Creating a random walk by sampling between gains of $-1 and $1 with the given probabilities and number of bets per month.
-- Plotting the randomwalk via "distance" from our start point of $0
+- Plotting the randomwalk via "distance" from our start point of $0.

 <img width="1183" height="825" alt="Image" src="https://github.com/user-attachments/assets/56b7f5bc-90ec-4551-be9e-b8ba0fb1031c" />